-I studied the tarot with Cheryl Forrest.
+I studied the tarot with Cheryl Forrest in 1984 and have been reading for myself and others ever since.
 She called her tarot workshop “Intuitive Counselling through Non-Traditional Tarot.”

 Traditional tarot ascribes different and frequently opposite meanings to cards when they are drawn upside-down, or “reversed.”
 Non-traditional tarot doesn’t use upside-down cards; they are all studied upright although the cards around them influence their meaning as they do in traditional tarot.

 Yes I do.
 Happy to barter if you’re low on funds.
 Not that you can’t give me cash if that suits you better, but I’m open to exchanges.
 I’ve received crocheted doilies, pants, Saskatchewan-grown organic apples, and handmade jewellery, among other things.
 No pets please!

 If you’d like to pay me with money, there is a TIPS link; just click on the image in the sidebar.
 You’ll have options to use your PayPal account or a credit card.
 Please don’t pay me until we have communicated via email and agreed upon a date I’ll do your reading.
 Ignore that “monthly donation” thing you’ll see when you are arranging the payment.

 • General reading, $50:

 This reading looks at your life using a nine-card layout reflecting your inner self and environment, lessons to be learned and personal challenges to meet, past and present, and future conditions if you keep on exactly as you are.
 You can then ask the cards three questions.